eljonny/TestCPP/README.md

    set, which enables clang-tidy for each compilation step, as in it will run clang-tidy on each file that is compiled immediately after successful compilation.
+ - Configures the build with the minimal amount of code to build the library, such that the result is suitable for distribution.
+   In this way, the build omits the demo, lib tests, and dependencies to provide a pure C++11 library.
+ - Configures the build in the same way as cmake-nost-rls but includes stack trace functionality via Boost.StackTrace, which causes the library to have link-time dependencies as explained in other elements of this README.

 ## CMake build structure and variables